20tab/uwsgi-local-dns-resolver/README.md

 $ sudo launchctl load /Library/LaunchDaemons/it.unbit.uwsgi.emperor.plist
 ```

-You can finally edit your connection parameters and set a [custom DNS server](https://support.apple.com/kb/PH14159) pointing to `127.0.0.1`.
+You can finally edit your connection parameters and set the [custom DNS server](https://support.apple.com/kb/PH14159) pointing to `127.0.0.1`.
-Make sure that this server is the first of the list and if you don't use uWSGI-DNS as a proxy make sure to specify other fallback servers (your network gateway could be a good candidate).
+The DNS resolver will try to solve local requests and then will proxy to upstream the others.
+The default upstream is `8.8.8.8:53` and you can customize it with the `-u UPSTREAM_ADDRESS:PORT` flag.

 _Bonus_: before editing your network settings, you can create a new [Network Location](https://support.apple.com/en-us/HT202480) to be specifically used while developing and edit its DNS settings.